 But you know what’s even more awful?
 Having to send a follow-up email to a customer support team with “What’s the status of this ticket?” and “when should I expect a response?” types of questions over a simple issue.

-Over time, your customers will reach out to you with such requests following up on all types of problems they have with your product or service.
+Over time, your customers will reach out to you with requests to follow up on any problems they have with your product or service.

 So, why not create a self-service portal for them with a ticket area, knowledge base, and a community forum so that they don’t have to depend on your team to find all the solutions they need?

-Your customers will know the status of their tickets once they log into your service portal, making it easier for them to manage their expectations internally.
+Your customers will know the status of their tickets once they log into your service portal, making it easier for them to manage customer expectations internally.

-If they have a question that almost every other customer has asked, you can make sure they can find the answers in your knowledge base.
+If they have a question that almost every other customer has asked, you can ensure they can find the answers in your knowledge base.

 Further, if they experience a common issue that almost every other customer has been through, they will find solutions inside the community forum.